leonahennig/Bayesian-Optimization/README.md

 To run the code, install the necessary dependencies specified in the requierements.txt file.
 Run the notebook to execute the BO process for learning rate estimation.
 View the generated plots to analyse the optimization progress.

 ## Results
 These are the generated plots that display the results of the BO, starting after the model fitting with the initialization parameter.
-There are 10 iterations in total plus the initialization.

 <div>
     <img src="plot results/bo_plot_0.png" alt=Slide 1" width="700" height="200" />